 Computer User Support Specialist help co-workers and customers check their PC and Mac issues from booting to shutdown.
 Furthermore, with progressively complex PC gear and programming, their help will be looked for every time.
 In Hospitals, for instance, their services will be important to help numerous emergency clinics, doctors’ offices and therapeutic labs in executing new programming to digitize health records.

-Knowledge of computer is an undeniable essential for this job.
+Knowledge of computers is an undeniable essential for this job.
 Taking some computer-related courses may enable you to show your skills.

 If you’d like to become a Computer User Support specialist and help your new-found skills pay you in the range of $45,230 and $78,360 per year, you may need to get a high school diploma.